f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

             "enabled": false

-Send a PATCH API command to change the CPU and memory configuration so the tenant can expand from 2 to 4 vCPU’s and from 7680 to 14848 GB of memory.
+Send a PATCH API command to change the CPU and memory configuration so the tenant can expand from 2 to 4 vCPUs and from 7680 to 14848 GB of memory.
 It’s important to change both the CPU and memory allocation when expanding the tenant.

 .. code-block:: bash